My rating: 5 of 5 stars

 All’s ordained past all denying.

 A wisdom much out of fashion—and not actually comforting—but fortifying.

-Antigone: Now this play I have never quite understood.
+Antigone: Now this tragedy I have never quite understood.
 Ever since Hegel, it is famous for supposedly representing a confrontation between two viewpoints, each of which is right on its own terms.
 But Creon is not right on any terms.
 Everyone in the play agrees that his decree against burying Polyneices is impious, a slight against the gods that will invite punishment.
-Moreover, his ruling is impractical from a pragmatic political perspective—while a leader wants to make himself feared and respected, petty dictatorial actions against a defeated enemy seem like a confession of insecurity, a display of inner weakness rather than strength.
+Moreover, his ruling is impractical from a pragmatic political perspective—while a leader wants to make himself feared and respected, petty dictatorial actions against a defeated enemy seem like a confession of insecurity, a display of weakness rather than strength.
 As for Antigone, she may be technically correct about the familial and religious need to bury her brother, but Sophocles presents her as a heroine so death-entranced as to be positively Decadent (I imagine she is the inspiration for Wilde’s Salome).
-I believe some have suggested that Antigone has an incestuous desire for her brother, a plausible interpretation given that she is herself a child of incest.
-But she justifies risking her life for her brother in coldly rational terms, terms so rational that they actually exclude piety (since she avers that she would not risk death to bury any other family member): if you lose a husband or a child, you may marry or bear another, but you can’t find or make more siblings.
-Again, correct on a technicality, but all her emotion, all her desire, is for death itself, because what does she, who has lost so much, have to live for?—
+I believe some have suggested that Antigone has an incestuous desire for her brother, a carrying over of the incest motif from her father’s tragedy.
+But she justifies risking her life for her brother in coldly rational terms, terms so rational that they actually exclude piety (since she avers that she would not risk death to bury any other family member): if you lose a husband or a child, she says, you may marry or bear another, but you can’t find or make more siblings.
+Again, this is correct on a technicality, but all her emotion, all her desire, is for death itself, because what does she, who has lost so much, have to live for?

 Come, tomb, my wedding chamber, come!